Business electricity price comparison

 Should I be worried about the rise in energy prices?

-It’s difficult to say, as the energy market is in a lot of flux right now.
+It’s difficult to say, as the energy market is very volatile.

 The government has implemented a support package for anyone on a non-domestic energy contract.
 But the Energy Bill Relief Scheme is not a price cap.
 Instead, it will discount the unit rate you pay for business energy.